phunware/maas-alerts-ios-sdk/README.md

 Subscription Groups
 -------------------

-MaaS Portal provides the ability to setup subscribtion groups for filtered alerts and notifications.
-There are two MaaSAlerts SDK methods that facilitate this: *getSubscriptionGroupsWithSuccess:failure:* and *subscribeToGroupsWithIDs:success:failure:*
+The MaaS portal provides the ability to setup subscribtion groups for filtered alerts and notifications.
+There are two MaaS Alerts SDK methods that facilitate this: *getSubscriptionGroupsWithSuccess:failure:* and *subscribeToGroupsWithIDs:success:failure:*

 ````objective-c
 // Fetch an array of the available subscriptions.